Visa policy of South Korea: Jeju Visa Waiver Program

-Travelers using this program must hold a K-ETA approval before their flight and enter Jeju via direct, international flights landing at Jeju International Airport only.
+Visitors using this program must hold a K-ETA approval before their flight and enter Jeju via direct, international flights landing at Jeju International Airport only.

 However, the above-mentioned nationalities are eligible if holding a Certificate of Invitation issued by Jeju Government or Jeju Island Immigration Office, or have previously visited South Korea for 3 times since 1996 or once since 2006 while holding permanent residence permits issued by Five Eyes countries (Australia, Canada, New Zealand, United Kingdom and the United States).

 Group tours in designated areas

 Tourist groups from the following countries can travel visa-free to Gangwon province and the Seoul metropolitan area if arriving via Yangyang International Airport.
 This system is extended once a year from June of this year to May of the following year and the maximum stay period is 15 days.